citysu/csiread/README.md

 Parse channel state information from raw CSI data file in Python.

-csiread can parse CSI obtained using [Linux 802.11n CSI Tool](https://dhalperi.github.io/linux-80211n-csitool/) and [Atheros CSI Tool](https://wands.sg/research/wifi/AtherosCSI/) fast.
-MPDU parsing only supports the specified frame format.
+csiread can parse CSI obtained using [Linux 802.11n CSI Tool](https://dhalperi.github.io/linux-80211n-csitool/) and [Atheros CSI Tool](https://wands.sg/research/wifi/AtherosCSI/).
+It is at least 15 times faster than the implementation in matlab.
+In addition, it also supports the MPDU parsing of the specified frame format.

 ## Install